-Hydrology 2.5 The tributary of the River Pinn is located approximately 100 m away from the development.
+Hydrology 2.5 The Yeading Brook is located approximately 185 m away from the development.

 Aquifer 2.6 The development is located within an unproductive strata.
 These are rock layers or drift deposits with low permeability that have negligible significance for water supply or river base flow.

-Source Protection Zone 2.7 The site is located within the source protection zone 2.
-This zone is defined by a 400 day travel time from a point below the water table.
-This zone has a minimum radius of 250 or 500 metres around the source.
+Source Protection Zone 2.7 The site is not located within a Source Protection Zone.

 Groundwater Levels 2.8 The ground water levels for this site are unknown.